Operations in deception: corrupting the sensing grid of the enemy

 LTCOL Jasmin Diab uses the example of her recent work in supporting the International Atomic Energy Agency to ask us to consider the future of machine learning and its ability to support military decision making.

 Our interaction with the technological world today is changing rapidly.
 We are no longer limited by screens or even reality as we knew it.
+David Rapien walks us through the history and differences of Virtual Reality and Augmented Reality and looks towards the future options of these technologies in life, business and education.

 The TED Talk examines the origins of Cognitive Bias, its advantages, drawbacks and challenges with Biased AI.
 The solution might lie within ourselves.